Antiz96/Linux-Server/VMs/Arch-Linux_Server_Template.md

 > [...]
 > Port **"X"** #Change the default SSH port (where "X" is the port you want to set)
 > [...]
-> PermitRootLogin no #Disable the SSH connexion for the root account
+> PermitRootLogin no #Disable the SSH connection for the root account
 > [...]
 > PasswordAuthentication no #Disable SSH connexions via password
 > AuthenticationMethods publickey #Authorize only SSH connexions via publickey